Design of tunable acoustic metamaterials with periodic piezoelectric microstructure: Tunable metamaterials with piezoelectric shunting

-Finally, for $\lambda$=0 the elastic components $C^{EL0}_{ijhk}$, see highlighted points in Fig. \ref{figure2}(a), turn to be those of a standard piezoelectric material coupled with an external electric circuit characterized by zero capacitance, resulting in
+Finally, for $\lambda$=0 the equivalent elastic components $C^{EL0}_{ijhk}$, see highlighted points in Fig. \ref{figure2n}(a), turn to be those of a standard piezoelectric material coupled with an equivalent electrical circuit characterized by zero capacitance (or also an open circuit case), resulting in

-Figure \ref{figure2}(b) shows, in log-log plot, the absolute value of the percentage difference between the component $C^{EL}_{ijhk}$ and the corresponding one evaluated in $\lambda$=0, i.e. $ |C^{EL}_{ijhk}-C^{EL0}_{ijhk}|/C^{EL0}_{ijhk}$, as a function of the shifted tuning variable $\lambda^*= \lambda-\lambda_R$, investigated for $\lambda \ge \lambda_R$.
+Figure \ref{figure2n}(b) shows, in log-log plot, the absolute value of the relative difference between the component $C^{EL}_{ijhk}$ and the corresponding one evaluated in $\lambda$=0, i.e. $\Delta C^{EL}_{ijhk}= |C^{EL}_{ijhk}-C^{EL0}_{ijhk}|/C^{EL0}_{ijhk}$, as a function of the shifted tuning variable $\lambda^*= \lambda-\lambda_R$, investigated for $\lambda \ge \lambda_R$.
 In particular, the positive values of $C^{EL}_{ijhk}-C^{EL0}_{ijhk}$ are plotted in solid lines, while the negative ones in dashed lines.
 As expected, an asymptotic behaviour is found for $\lambda^*$=1.
 Furthermore, a stiffer behaviour is exhibited as $\lambda^*$ approaches zero, while a softer behaviour is shown for $\lambda^* \to \infty $.
-In this context, it is shown that by adjusting the impedance of the passive bipole, it is possible to properly tuning the constitutive properties of the piezoelectric shunting element.
-It follows that the acoustic behaviour of the active metamaterial can be suitably tuned in turn.
+In this context, it is shown that by adjusting the equivalent impedance of the electrical circuit, it is possible to properly tuning the constitutive properties of the piezoelectric shunting element.
+It follows that the acoustic behaviour of the active metamaterial can be suitably tuned in turn.\\